HumanSignal/label-studio/docs/source/blog/Automate-your-ML-pipeline-with-Label-Studio-and-Amazon-SageMaker.md

 This example covers the following steps:
 1. Adding public domain bird images to Amazon S3 storage.
-2. Creating an image segmentation model pipeline in Amazon SageMaker using ResNet50.
+2. Creating an image segmentation model pipeline in Amazon SageMaker using FCN ResNet-50 Image Segmentation.
 3. Writing an AWS Lambda function to trigger retraining the Amazon SageMaker model based on annotation progress in Label Studio.
 4. Configuring Amazon API Gateway to securely communicate between Label Studio and the AWS Lambda function.
 5. Setting up a labeling project in Label Studio and annotating images.